 Where: Mark.
 Mpotsari 49, Athina 117 42

-The cosy space makes patrons feel as though they have been invited into someone’s home.
-The pale blue walls are cluttered with knick-knacks and artwork pieces, and the mismatching furnishings add to the shabby chic ambiance.
+The cosy space makes you feel as though you have been invited into someone’s home.
+The pale blue walls are cluttered with knick-knacks and artwork pieces.
+Meanwhile, the mismatching furnishings add to the shabby chic ambiance.

 Where: 42 Dimitrakopoulou, Athina 117 42

 Fourteen is a chic, upscale place to grab coffee, lunch or cocktails in Koukaki.
-In the summer months, the outside tables provide a perfect vantage point for observing local life as you look out to quaint Greek piazzas.
+In the summer months, the outside tables provide a perfect vantage point for observing local life.
+The al-fresco style tables overlook quaint Greek piazzas.

-Inside, the theme is reminiscent of an elegant New York lounge – with plush furnishings, moody lighting and the gentle undertones of rhythmic jazz music.
+Inside, the theme is reminiscent of an elegant New York lounge.
+Fourteen boasts plush furnishings, moody lighting and the gentle undertones of rhythmic jazz music.

 Shopping in Koukaki

-Though the main draw of Koukaki is not the shopping, there are some adorable places and boutiques here that are very worthy of your time.
+The main draw of Koukaki is not shopping.
+However, there are some adorable places and boutiques here that are very worthy of your time.

-Koukaki antique dealers sell an array of weird and wonderful trinkets, while independent apparel stores such as
+Koukaki antique dealers sell an array of weird and wonderful trinkets.
+Independent apparel stores such as

-It’s worth wandering the streets and narrow passageways of Koukaki to browse through the various vintage and offbeat clothing stores for one-of-a-kind pieces that are unlike anything else.
+It is well worth window shopping as you wander the streets and narrow passageways of Koukaki.
+The various vintage and offbeat clothing stores sell unusual, one-of-a-kind pieces that are unlike anything else.

 Where to Eat in Koukaki Athens